ogeidix/ogeidix.github.com/_posts/2012-09-23-home-sweet-home.md

 layout: posts
 title: Home Sweet Home
 tags: [irvine, couchsurfing, apartment]
-excerpt: "Wow, have happened more things in this week than in an entire month in Italy!"
+excerpt: "Wow, more things have happened this week than in an entire month in Italy!   "
 image: http://farm9.staticflickr.com/8310/8041768045_3f500e7380_s.jpg
 ---
 Home Sweet Home
 ===============

-Wow, have happened more things in this week than in an entire month in Italy!
+Wow, more things have happened this week than in an entire month in Italy!

 Did you want the bike?
 Now ride it!
 -----------------------------------

 First of all I eventually bought a bike!!
-I started to feel really stuck in these big landscapes so you can imagine how happy I was when I found a nice bicycle at a ragionable price on craigslist.
+I started to feel really stuck in these big landscapes so you can imagine how happy I was when I found a nice bicycle at a reasonable price on craigslist.
 Immediately I called the person and I ran to catch the bus.
 The seller, infact, was not in Irvine but in the near city of Huntington Beach.
 But... as I told you the nearest city is ten miles far from the campus...
 So it was that I arrived really late at the appointement, also because the bus dropped me 2 miles far from my destination.
 Eventually I bought the (fantastic) bike and I started to ride back home when... my phone's battery died, and with it also the maps.
-Obviously soon was dark and so I was riding a bike alone, more than 10 miles far from home, without maps!
+Obviously it got dark soon and so I was riding a bike alone, more than 10 miles far from home, without maps!

-After all it was a nice experience :) I enjoyed the nocturnal ride and at the end (2 hours late) I met two nice guys who picked me (and the bike) up in them car and drove me home!
+After all it was a nice experience :) I enjoyed the nocturnal ride and 2 hours later I met two nice guys who picked me (and the bike) up in their car and drove me home!

 <span style="font-size: 50%; color: #fff; background: #999; padding: 2px; letter-spacing: 1px; margin-right: 10px">&nbsp;COUCHSURFER LIFE </span> CS Meeting
 ---------------------------------------